Your Guiding Star at Interviews. How to use the STAR technique in interviews.

 Here are some steps you can take to prepare yourself for a behavioural interview using the STAR technique:

 3. From your experience, find specific examples that you can use to demonstrate the values or competencies.
 You do not have to have several for each competency - think more about good examples that you can use for different behaviours.
-Good examples might be where you can demonstrate positive behaviours in a team effort, leadership, initiative and service delivery.
+Good examples might be demonstrating positive behaviours in a team effort, leadership, initiative and service delivery.

 4. Create possible questions around the values or competencies.